manuelbieh/react-book/hooks/implement-your-own-hooks.md

 We've implemented three basic components in this example which help us to display our content: `DefaultContent`, `SpecialContent` and `OtherSpecialContent`.
 Two of these components already use our **custom hook** `useBackgroundColor()` to change the global background color in a `useEffect()` once the component has mounted.

 Alternatively, we could have implemented the `useEffect()` Hook manually in each component that needs to change its background color.
 However, this would have led to a lot of code duplication.
-Instead, we're much better off by extracting this logic into its own custom Hook and making it configurable by passing the required color in.
+Instead, we're much better off extracting this logic into its own custom Hook and making it configurable by passing the required color as an argument.
 This can then be used in as many **function components** as you wish.

-While JSX allows us to create reusable components on the user interface layer, Hooks offer us the opportunity to reuse logic across components without having to make any compromises.
+While JSX allows us to create reusable components for the user interface, Hooks offer us the opportunity to reuse logic across components without having to make any compromises.

 ### Working with data in Hooks

 Passing data via **Custom Hooks** is no one-way street.
 In our first custom Hook example we've seen that we can pass data into a **Custom Hook** as a function parameter.
-The Hook can also _return_ data though that can then be used in component.
+The Hook can also _return_ data that can then be used in component.
 The form in which this data is returned from the **Hook** is entirely at the discretion of the developer.
 You can easily return strings, tuples but also entire React components or elements or even a combination of all of them.
 You're free to choose so to say.

 Let's assume that we want to access data from an API.
-We should parameterize the data that we want to access to make it easier to work with said data.
-Hooks can help us in this case to access this data \(it does not matter in which component it ends up being used\) and then return it to the component that needs it.
+We should parameterize the data that we want to access to make it easier to work with.
+Hooks can help us to access this data in this case \(it does not matter in which component it ends up being used\) and then return it to the component that needs it.
 In our next example, we will deal with user data from GitHub.
 Thus, a good name for our next **Custom Hook** would be `useGitHubUserData`.

 We pass a GitHub username to this Hook and obtain an object with all the relevant information from the user.
 The Hook itself deals with requesting the data from the GitHub API and will pass it to the component: